Skip to content

 • Labels

-Uploaded automatically by default with Deployments information.
-Existing labels can be displayed via quick filtering in the Deployments object list to show data with the same label.
+Uploaded automatically by default with Deployment information.
+Existing labels can be quickly filtered in the Deployment object list to display data with the same label.

 YAML

-In YAML, the system displays the full configuration of the current Deployment, including all declared fields, system auto-filled default values, and associated resources, which are key for troubleshooting later.
+In YAML, the system displays the complete configuration of the current Deployment, including all declared fields, system auto-filled defaults, and associated resources, which are critical for later troubleshooting.

 Change Events